jfang324/vg-deploy/README.md

-# VG Deployment
+## About The Project

-This is a repo with everything you need to deploy the API for [ValoGraphs](https://valographs.com) to an ubuntu virtual machine.
+This is a repository with everything you need to deploy the API for [ValoGraphs](https://valographs.com) to an ubuntu virtual machine.

+## Getting Started

-## Prerequisites
+### Prerequisites

 -   A remote Ubuntu virtual machine
--   A .env file as specified in the vg-backend repo
+-   A .env file as specified in the [vg-backend](https://github.com/jfang324/vg-backend) repo
 -   A domain name
 -   A CNAME DNS record pointing to the IP address of the virtual machine

-## Steps
+### Installation

 1. Access the virtual machine via SSH or your preferred remote access tool

 2. Clone this repo and cd into it
     ```bash
     git clone https://github.com/jfang324/vg-deploy.git && cd vg-deploy